carpdiem/carpdiem.github.io/_projects/Generating-Color-Temperature-Equivalent-Light-with-RGB-LEDs.markdown

 This is also why the spectra for candle light and daylight above look so similar: they're both black body spectra!
 The candle has a temperature of ~1900K, and the noon sun is ~5500K, but otherwise, their spectra come from the same physical phenomenon.

 For convenience, when we talk about 1900K (or similar) light, we're talking about light with a spectrum equivalent to that produced by a black body source with a temperature of 1900K.
-In this use, we say that the "color temperature of the light is 1900K".
+In this use, we say that "the color temperature of the light is 1900K".

 ### Then what are colors?